linhy24/darkmode-switch/README.md

 # Darkmode switch
 🌗
-Make your webpage adapt to your system theme preference, also provide a toggle to opt out.
+Make your webpage adapt to your system theme preference and manually adjustable through a toggle.

 - The main goal is to make your webpage auto adjust its theme.
 - Opt out from following system theme preference to adopt light theme.